open-physics-ed-org/modern-mathematical-methods/REFAC_PROGRESS.md

 2. Add robust unit/integration tests for the build process.
 3. Integrate the build process into CI and document usage.
 4. Optionally, expand YAML/templates for more complex footers or per-page metadata.

 ---

+## July 2025: Notebook Build Logic Debugging and Refactor

+### Key Findings
+- The original `build_html_all` only discovered `.md` files, not `.ipynb` files, so running the script without `--files` would never build notebooks.
+- Minimal test scripts proved:
+  - Notebooks are readable and convertible to HTML.
+  - The main build function works for both single files and lists of files.
+  - The correct glob pattern finds all `.md` and `.ipynb` files.
+  - A minimal entrypoint script confirmed you can build all content or a single file by passing the right file list to `build_html_for_files`.

+### Solution
+- Update `build_html_all` to include both Markdown and Jupyter Notebook files:
+  - Use `glob('content/**/*.md', recursive=True)` and `glob('content/**/*.ipynb', recursive=True)` and combine the results.
+- The script already supports building a single file via the `--files` argument.
+- This change will make both 'build all' and 'build one' robust and consistent.

+### Next Steps
+- Refactor the main script to update file discovery logic.
+- Remove duplicate function definitions for maintainability.
+- Optionally, add more test automation and error handling.

+**Summary:**
+The main logic bug was in file discovery for notebooks.
+All other pipeline steps (reading, converting, writing) are working.
+The fix is simple and proven by minimal scripts.

+---